buntec/nix-config/README.md

 6. Note down the IP address of the guest using `ip addr`.

 7. On the host, execute `just remote-install-nixos <ip of guest>`.
-(You will be prompted for the password we set in Step 5.)
+You will be prompted for the password we set in Step 5.
    This installs NixOS onto the VM via SSH using `nixos-anywhere`.

-8. After automatic rebooting into a fresh NixOS install, login with your user, clone this repo from Github and run `just hm-switch`.
+8. After automatic rebooting into a fresh NixOS install, login with your user, clone this repo from GitHub and run `just hm-switch`.
    This builds and activates the Home Manager configuration.

 9. (Optional) On the host, execute `just copy-ssh-keys <ip of guest>` to copy over your ssh keys.